danielcbit/apcctrl/doc/manual/manual.rst

 "Uninstall Apcupsd" link from Start -> Programs -> Apcupsd.
 Near the end of the uninstall you will be prompted about removing configuration and event files.
-You should answer "No" in order to preserve your existing apcupsd.conf file.
+You should answer "No" in order to preserve your existing apcctrl.conf file.

 After the uninstall completes you may install the new version of Apcupsd as described above.
-If you preserved your existing apcupsd.conf file, the new apcupsd.conf will be installed as apcupsd.conf.new.
+If you preserved your existing apcctrl.conf file, the new apcctrl.conf will be installed as apcctrl.conf.new.

 Post-Installation
 -----------------

 After installing
-apcupsd and before running it, you should check the contents of the config file ``c:\apcupsd\etc\apcupsd\apcupsd.conf``.
+apcupsd and before running it, you should check the contents of the config file ``c:\apcupsd\etc\apcupsd\apcctrl.conf``.
 You will probably need to change your UPSCABLE directive, your UPSTYPE and possibly your DEVICE directives.
 Please refer to the configuration section of this manual for more details.